aimms/how-to/Articles/612/612-reduce-memory-use.rst

 * It takes a long time to load or save a case.
 * It takes a long time to open a page.
 * AIMMS is running very slow.
-* Your computer is thrashing (excessive swapping), which you can see at the Processes tab of your Task Manager.
+* Your computer is thrashing (excessive swapping), which you can see at the :menuselection:`Processes` tab of your :menuselection:`Task Manager`.

 Approaches
 ----------